Beta Circini

-With a stellar classification of A3 Va, this is an A-type main-sequence star.
-It is between 370 and 500 million years old with around 1.3 times the Sun's radius.
+With a stellar classification of A3 Va, this is an main-sequence star fusing atoms of hydrogen into helium at its core.
+It is between 370 and 500 million years old with around 1.9 times the Sun's radius.
 The star is radiating 19 times the Sun's luminosity from its photosphere at an effective temperature of 8,676 K. It has one known sub-stellar companion.